mozilla-services/msisdn-gateway/API.md

 * status code 429, errno 114: client has sent too many requests
 * status code 503, errno 201: service temporarily unavailable to due high load

-Successful requests also trigger the sending of a SMS-MT message from the server's `mtSender` number to the client's MSISDN.
+Successful requests also trigger the sending of a SMS-MT message from the server's `mtSender` number to the client's MSISDN with the following body:

 ```json
 {